daq-tools/kotori/README.rst

 distributed sensor networks and likewise scenarios.

 The best way to find out more about Kotori is by looking at how others use it already.
-Enjoy reading about some `examples <https://getkotori.org/docs/examples/>`_ where Kotori has been used.
+Enjoy visiting the `gallery <https://getkotori.org/docs/gallery/>`_ to read about some examples where Kotori has been used.

 .. _time series: https://en.wikipedia.org/wiki/Time_series
 .. _data historian: https://en.wikipedia.org/wiki/Operational_historian